texfaq/texfaq.github.io/FAQ-mcite.md

 date: 2014-06-10
 ---

-A convention sometimes used in physics journals is to ''collapse'' a group of related citations into a single entry in the bibliography.
+A convention sometimes used in physics journals is to "collapse" a group of related citations into a single entry in the bibliography.
 BibTeX, by default, can't cope with this arrangement, but the [`mcite`](https://ctan.org/pkg/mcite) and [`mciteplus`](https://ctan.org/pkg/mciteplus) packages deal with the problem.